Creatorjason/BorderlessHQ_CodeTest/Readme.md

 2. Make sure you have Docker and Docker Compose installed.

-3. Update the Golang application code to listen on the appropriate port (e.g., 9091) in the `main.go` file.

 4. Update the MongoDB and NATS connection configurations in the Golang application code, if necessary, to match the service names defined in the Docker Compose file (`mongo` and `nats`).

 5. Build the Docker containers using Docker Compose with the following command: